This Low Sugar No Bake Pop Tarts Swap is Toddler and Kid Friendly and makes an awesome kid-friendly activity to get them in the kitchen!

 Chia jam is one of the most popular recipes on my blog for a reason.
 I cook down some frozen berries with a little lemon juice, and usually I find they’re sweet enough for my kiddo but if not, you can add a splash of maple syrup or honey, to taste.
 Then I just mix the smashed down berries with chia seeds (which add fibre, protein and omega 3 fats) and let it sit overnight.
 The chia seeds “bloom” in the moisture and thicken the berries to a jam-like consistency.

-Honestly, the sky is the limit!
+Looking for other ingredients to decorate these pop tarts?
+The sky is the limit!
 You can use:

 - Flavoured or plain yogurt